Church Hospitality Ministry: How to Welcome & Engage Visitors

 Ask if there is anything else your team could do to make visitors more comfortable or if there’s anything you could modify to create a better setting for those who attend services and events.
 As you solicit feedback, try to talk to a wide range of people to get perspectives from multiple age groups, background, socioeconomic groups and ethnic backgrounds.

 Be willing to take an honest look at your hospitality efforts and their impact.
-Is the work your volunteers do having a positive impact and making visitors feel at home?
+Does the work your volunteers do have a positive impact and make visitors feel at home?
 Do you see improvement in the overall atmosphere at church events through the efforts of your hospitality team?

 Consider doing simple surveys where you ask attendees to share their thoughts on topics like how they were greeted, whether they received help finding the location they were going to and if they were able to get information or answers to questions they had when they visited.
 Once you have that feedback, use it to assess your hospitality efforts and determine any changes you could make.